-This topic contains 0 replies, has 1 voice, and was last updated by Yellow Jersey 3 months, 1 week ago.
+- This topic has 0 replies, 1 voice, and was last updated 3 years ago by Yellow Jersey.

 A week ago, while riding at 3Rivers Trails, my wife and I spotted a few lone riders ascending a zigzag climb on the northern side of Crossways.

 We learned that it was called the Ox-wagon Pass and decided to go and check it out this weekend.
 The idea was to see if it would take us onto the Red Holstein route near its summit and – if so – whether one could do the latter in reverse from there.

 We had twice previously ridden the Red Holstein in a clockwise (traditional way) direction during mid-summer and found it quite tough – especially for our fitness levels at the time.